harshalmittal4/24-bit-RISC-Processor/README.md

 # MIPS Processsor (RISC)
-* This is the verilog based simulation of the processor implemented using self developed ISA.
+* This is the verilog based simulation of a 24-bit MIPS processor implemented using self developed ISA.

 ## Datapath